JimmyMos/npm-dom-cookies-helper/README.md

 > A tiny utility to easily set, get, and erase cookies in the browser using JavaScript.

+> 🛑 Heads up!
+Versions below `v1.1.0` are deprecated.
+> Please upgrade to `^1.1.0` or higher for a stable and supported release.

 ## 🚀 Installation

 ```bash